 But why did the military choose this order to begin with?

-As the article explains, epaulettes and insignia evolved over the years, making design and color changes necessary to distinguish ranks.
+As the Institute explains, epaulettes and insignia evolved over the years, making design and color changes necessary to distinguish ranks.

 Since generals already had silver stars, silver was considered established for higher ranks.

 The practice of using silver for officer ranks continued until shortly after the start of World War I, when a need arose for metal insignia to represent Second Lieutenants, who rank right below First Lieutenants.

 The problem was that the U.S. already used a single silver bar for First Lieutenants, and officials didn’t want the hassle or expense of changing the policy for all officers.
 So rather than overhauling everything, they chose the single gold bar for Second Lieutenant.
 At that point, the practice of silver outranking gold was established once and for all.

 Have a puzzling, Scouting-related question?
 Send me an e-mail, and I’ll try to track down an answer.
 Just put “Ask the Expert” in the subject line.